crosswalk-project/crosswalk-website/documentation/18-Screens.md

 By contrast, one major benefit of Crosswalk is that many of these evolving standards are implemented and available for use *right now*.
 In this article, I'll describe how to resolve some of the issues listed above using Crosswalk by optimising a simple side-scrolling HTML5 game for mobile screens.

+## Aside: measuring the screen in HTML5 applications

+One major complexity when working with HTML5 and CSS is figuring out how CSS pixels and physical pixels on the screen relate to each other.
+For the purposes of this article, I've glossed over these issues, as they can mostly be ignored if you aren't too concerned about how consistent a game appearson different devices.
+However, there are other situations where it is important to understand these nuances; for example, if you want your game to look identical on different devices, you will have to pay attention to screen densities.

+To help in these situations, the [screen measurements page](#documentation/screens/screen_measurements) explains the terminology, including units and measurements, which are relevant when dealing with heterogenous screens in detail.

+You may also find it useful to refer to [this article](http://www.html5rocks.com/en/tutorials/canvas/hidpi/) about working with the `<canvas>` element on HiDPI (aka retina) displays.

 ## The game

 The game used in this article is a side-scrolling dodge game set in space.
 The code is [available on github](https://github.com/crosswalk-project/crosswalk-samples).